-

 Funding priorities: as above.

 Any other information: There are three funding windows a year.
-The current funding window opened on 14 April 2025.
-There is also a funding window from 15 September to 10 October 2025.
+The next funding window opens on 15 September 2025.

 Funding amount and term: up to £5,000.